mitraman/eventful/manuscript/ch02-architecture.md

 The downside of the EN pattern is that they usually don't carry enough information to allow a receiver to get the full picture of what happened.
 For that, you need to actually carry additional data in the message.
 For that you need to level-up in your EVENTful patterns and employ the Event-Carried State or ECS pattern.

 ### Event-Carried State (ECS)
 A similar pattern is event-carried state or ECS.
-In this approach, the actual related data is “carried” along with the alert (e.g. “a user updated their record. here is the user object ...”). with ECS-style messages, the message is more than just a notification.
+In this approach, the actual related data is “carried” along with the alert (e.g. “a user updated their record. here is the user object ...”). with ECS messages, the message is more than just a notification.
 The message actually contains details about what was added or changed for a particular object or resource.

 <!--
 optimizing for accuracy (object) comprehensivness)